Lab 6: PROCEDURE

 • Discard the supernatant into bleach.
 Do not disturb the pellet.

-• Resuspend in 30 μL water.
+• Resuspend in 30 μL of water.
 Add 10 μL of denaturing sample buffer (containing tracking dye, SDS, and β-mercaptoethanol).

 • Heat the samples to 95ºC for 10 min. in the heat block.